girnius/tbl/README.md

-For simple use cases where the value is a pointer to a NULL-terminated string or a structure with a NULL-terminated string as its first member, the user-defined function can be omitted by passing NULL* to `tbl_create`.
+For simple use cases where the value is a pointer to a NULL-terminated string or a structure with a NULL-terminated string as its first member, the user-defined function can be omitted by passing NULL to `tbl_create`.

 Installation
 ------------

-* Use git submodule or subtree to add the library to your project or
+* Use git submodule or subtree to add the library to your project

+or

-* Simply copy all files from `src/` into your project.
+* Simply copy all files into your project.

 API